-Photosynthesis captures atmospheric carbon dioxide, water and solar energy and stores them in organic compounds which are then used for subsequent plant growth, the growth of animals or the growth of microbes in the soil.
+the soil.
 All of these organisms release carbon dioxide via respiration into the atmosphere.
-Most land plants have a system of photosynthesis which will respond positively to increased atmospheric carbon dioxide ('the carbon dioxide fertilization effect') but the response varies with species.
-The effect may decrease with time when restricted by other ecological limitations, for example nutrient availability.
+Most land plants have a system of photosynthesis which will respond positively to increased atmospheric carbon dioxide ("the carbon dioxide fertilization effect") but the response varies with species.
+The effect may decrease with time when restricted by other ecological limitations, for example, nutrient availability.
 It should be emphasized that the carbon content of the terrestrial biosphere will increase only if the forest ecosystems in a state of maturity will be able to store more carbon in a warmer climate and at higher concentrations of carbon dioxide.
-We do not yet know if this is the case
+We do not yet know if this is the case.

-The response to increased carbon dioxide results in greater efficiencies of water, light and nitrogen use.
+10.0.3 The response to increased carbon dioxide results in greater efficiencies of water, light and nitrogen use.
 These increased efficiencies may be particularly important during drought and in arid/semi-arid and infertile areas.

-Because species respond differently to climatic change some will increase in abundance and/or range while others will decrease Ecosystems will therefore change in structure and composition.
-Some species may be displaced to higher latitudes and altitudes, and may be more prone to local and possibly even global extinction other species may thrive
+10.0.4 Because species respond differently to climatic change, some will increase in abundance and/or range while others will decrease.
+Ecosystems will therefore change in structure and composition.
+Some species may be displaced to higher latitudes and altitudes, and may be more prone to local, and possibly even global, extinction; other species may thrive.

-As stated above ecosystem structure and species distribution are particularly sensitive to the rate of change of climate.
-We can deduce something about how quickly global temperature has changed in the past from palaeo climatological records.
-As an example at the end of the last glaciation, within about a century, temperature increased by up to 5°C in the North Atlantic region, mainly in Western Europe.
-Although during the increase from the glacial to the current interglacial temperature simple tundra ecosystems responded positively a similar rapid temperature increase applied to more developed ecosystems could result in their instability.
+10.0.5 As stated above, ecosystem structure and species distribution are particularly sensitive to the rate of change of climate.
+We can deduce something about how quickly global temperature has changed in the past from paleoclimatological records.
+As an example, at the end of the last glaciation, within about a century, temperature increased by up to 5°C in the North Atlantic region, mainly in Western Europe.
+Although during the increase from the glacial to the current interglacial temperature simple tundra ecosystems responded positively, a similar rapid temperature increase applied to more developed ecosystems could result in their instability.

-What should be done to reduce uncertainties, and how long will this take?
+11. What should be done to reduce uncertainties, and how long will this take?

-Although we can say that some climate change is unavoidable, much uncertainty exists in the prediction of global climate properties such as the temperature and rainfall Even greater uncertainty exists in predictions of regional climate change, and the subsequent consequences for sea level and ecosystems The key areas of scientific uncertainty are
+11.0.1 Although we can say that some climate change is unavoidable, much uncertainty exists in the prediction of global climate properties such as the temperature and rainfall.
+Even greater uncertainty exists in predictions of regional climate change, and the subsequent consequences for sea level and ecosystems.
+The key areas of scientific uncertainty are:

-- clouds: primarily cloud formation dissipation and radiative properties which influence the response of the atmosphere to greenhouse forcing - oceans: the exchange of energy between the ocean and the atmosphere, between the upper layers of the ocean and the deep ocean, and transport within the ocean, all of which control the rate of global climate change and the patterns of regional change, - greenhouse gases: quantification of the uptake and release of the greenhouse gases, their chemical reactions in the atmosphere, and how these may be influenced by climate change, - polar ice sheets: which affect predictions of sea level rise
+- clouds: primarily cloud formation, dissipation, and radiative properties, which influence the response of the atmosphere to greenhouse forcing: - oceans: the exchange of energy between the ocean and the atmosphere, between the upper layers of the ocean and the deep ocean, and transport within the ocean, all of which control the rate of global climate change and the patterns of regional change;

+- greenhouse gases: quantification of the uptake and release of the greenhouse gases. their chemical reactions in the atmosphere, and how these may be influenced by climate change. - polar ice sheets which affect predictions of sea level rise

-Studies of land surface hydrology, and of impact on ecosystems are also important
+11.0.2 Studies of land surface hydrology, and of impact on ecosystems, are also important.